 Avoid Work Overload and Burnout

-Remote working has flexible work hours that enable employees to work anytime when they want.
+Remote working has flexible work hours that enable employees to work anytime.

 Employees can create their work schedules by themselves.
 And it is believed that employees are more efficient when they work from home.